 The use of Structured Data can be incredibly helpful when it comes to increasing the relevance of search results and improving rankings.
 This is why it has a substantial amount of importance when it comes to SEO.
 Not only will it improve the relevance of your search results, it will also produce a variety of different types of search results that include visuals and other forms of data.
 Structured Data’s ability to produce a wide variety of relevant search results makes it a viable tool for any e-commerce business that wants to greatly increase their traffic and ranking.
-It is a powerful tool for SEO.
+It is a powerful tool for digital marketing process especially for SEO.
 However, it does take some time, effort, and understanding to properly use it.

 Why is Structured Data Important for SEO?